MajinPierce/ProjectManagementTool/README.md

 It was created to help learn about full stack web development concepts such as Spring Boot, React, and basic DevOp tasks associated with testing and deploying an application to the web.

+The current version can be seen at: [projectmanagementtool.app](https://projectmanagementtool.app/)

 ## Technologies

 * __Backend__